 You're making a short film.
 You placed an ad for an actor on a website, and got a lot of responses.
-Now you need to go through the responses, but that's going to take a long time.
+Now you need to go through the them, but that's going to take a long time.
 You want to get rid of some of them quickly.
-You tell your assistant director:
+You give this task to your assistant director.

 Let's just weed out the ones that don't have a photo attached.

 Let's just (do something)

 You say "let's just (do something)" when you want to suggest a plan that you think is the simplest and fastest.

 When you have a lot of choices, you "weed out" some of the choices by taking away all of the ones that don't match certain requirements.
 So "weeding out" something means getting rid of it because it's not good.

 For example, employers often "weed out" job applicants who have spelling mistakes on their resumes, or ones who don't have the right educational background.

 You use this phrase to identify things by telling some characteristics that they have.
 For example:

 You can choose the ones that interest you.